csc-training/hybrid-openmp-mpi/docs/quizzes/day1-summary.md

 Correct: D

+3. What `omp parallel` construct does?

+   A. Distributes the following `for` / `do` loop to threads
+   B. Creates N threads
+   C. Instructs the compiler to parallelize following code block the best it can
+   D. Creates a parallel region which is executed by all the threads

+   A.
+   B.
+   C.
+   D.

+Correct: B, D

-3. How is data visibilty defined
+4. How is data visibilty defined?

    A. All the threads share always all the data
    B. By set of default rules